Cisco Compliance Audit

 Use this as a single operational workflow that combines all five spotlight controls.

 Need a compact printable version?
+The runbook lives in the repository itself:

 Phase 1: Pre-Change Validation¶